 Financial transactions thought to be linked to terrorism have almost doubled in the past two years.

 “Information released by the police under the Official Information Act showed a rise from 21 cases in 2014 to 40 in 2015 and the latest figure was 24.”

-Bernard Hickey has also chimed in suggesting:
+Bernard Hickey has also chimed in on the war on cash being a good thing, suggesting:

 “Removing cash and adopting a blockchain-type system for transactions and savings accounts that is set up and hosted by the central bank to combat deflation, tax evasion and crime”.